-31The additional data sources used are described in the Online Data Appendix, section 10.3.
+31 The additional data sources used are described in Section 3 of the online Appendix.

-$^{^{32}}$ Each PODES dataset contains approximately 66,000 observations.
+32Each PODES dataset contains approximately 66,000 observations.
 However, 11,000 of them do not provide an exact match or have some missing information across the three different PODES waves.
-In addition, in order to ensure that my results are not driven by too few observations, I exclude from the analysis districts in which there are fewer than 5 desa, or fewer than 5 kelurahan.
+In addition, in order to ensure that my results are not driven by too few observations, I exclude from the analysis districts in which there are fewer than five desa, or fewer than five kelurahan.
 This reduces the sample by 12,000 additional observations.
+Restricting the sample to districts with enough desa or kelurahan is analogous to the imposition of common support in propensity score matching models.
 The reason why so many observations are dropped is that, in some urban districts, or kota, all the villages are kelurahan.
 For instance, this is the case of the capital city of Jakarta.
 In some other rural districts, or kabupaten, all the villages are desa (e.g., Jombang, in East Java).
-Since my empirical strategy compares desa and kelurahan within districts,
+These districts are very different in nature from districts that have enough variation in the type of village and, consequently, districts with few desa or few kelurahan do not contribute to a more precise estimation of the covariates.
+Since my empirical strategy compares desa and kelurahan within districts, the lack of enough variation of these two types of villages hinders the estimation of the treatment effect of being kelurahan for those districts.
+Fortunately, in most districts, there is a sufficient amount of variation to permit undertaking a relevant econometric comparison.
+In particular, the baseline sample contains information on 199 districts.
+See Section 3 in the online Appendix for further details.